anshan-XR-ROB/Ads-Embedding/benchmark/README.md

 The files we provide need to be used with the ScanNet v2 dataset.
 The original ScanNet v2 dataset can be downloaded at http://www.scan-net.org/.

-The content of the data is:
+The format of the dataset is:

 Plane ID: Upper-left corner point coordinates, Upper-right corner point coordinates, Lower-left corner point coordinate, Lower-left corner point coordinate.